tanvirkaursidhu/ChatTime/README.md

 # ChatTime

-A full Realtime Chat Application with Social Auth and dedicated chat APIs/sockets.
+This is a Realtime Chat Application with Social Authentication and dedicated chat APIs/sockets.

+This is a full-fledged Firebase Chat Application.
+It encompasses the following features :

+- Social authentication including Google and Facebook using Firebase.
+- Online status.
+- Great design and functionality.
+- Image support.
+- Sound notifications.
-Build a full-fledged Firebase Chat Application.
-With social authentication including Google and Facebook using Firebase, online statuses, great design, and functionality, image support, sound notifications, the ability to create multiple rooms, and much more.
+- Ability to create multiple rooms, and much more.

-React chat app using https://chatengine.io

-One can learn Routing, Firebase Social Login, Firebase Google Login, Firebase Facebook Login, React Context API, Chat Engine, REST API's, environment variables, and more!.
+Firebase Social Login, Firebase Google Login, Firebase Facebook Login, React Context API, Chat Engine, REST API's, environment variables, and more!.

 ## Screenshot of the App